HeidarM/Quench_Simulation/README.md

 the /configs folder contains a few examples.

 type of tasks: simulate | run_qc | post_process
-  - simulate: simulates quantum computer locally
+  - simulate: simulates quantum computer locally (using Qiskit Aer)
   - run_qc: run on IBM quantum computer, will store job id and data used in `job_log.jsonl` file
-  - post_process: post process code already run on IBM quantum computer by providing job_id or job_num (from the job_log.jsonl)
+  - post_process: post process code already run on IBM quantum computer or in simulator by providing job_id or job_num and data_source (simulation or ibm)

 Post process computes $\langle S^x_i\rangle$ and Quench Spectral Function $Q(\omega,k)$ from raw measurement bitstrings